AnotherCodeArtist/IoT-Pipelines/README.md

 * The Ansible Playbook for installing the prerequisites
 * An example cluster.yml used for our implementation.
-This cluster utilizes three nodes, where the first one is a controlplane and etcd node. the two remaining nodes are etcd as well as worker nodes.
+This cluster utilizes three nodes, where the first one is a controlplane and etcd node. the two remaining nodes are etcd nodes as well as worker nodes.

 ## Kafka